CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 SuspendUse.Ti=Suspension

 SuspendUse.sec={_Provider} may suspend Customer’s access to the {_Cloud_Service} and related services due to a Suspension Event, but where practicable will give Customer prior notice so that Customer may seek to resolve the issue and avoid suspension. {_Provider} is not required to give prior notice in exigent circumstances or for a suspension made to avoid material harm or violation of Law.
-Once the Suspension Event is resolved, {_Provider} will promptly restore Customer’s access to the {_Cloud_Service} in accordance with this Agreement. “<b>{Def.Suspension_Event}</b>” means (a) Customer’s account is 30 days or more overdue, (b) Customer is in breach of Section {ComplyLaw.Xnum} (Usage Rules) or (c) Customer’s use of the {_Cloud_Service} risks material harm to the {_Cloud_Service} or others.
+Once the Suspension Event is resolved, {_Provider} will promptly restore Customer’s access to the {_Cloud_Service} in accordance with this {_Agreement}. “<b>{DefT.Suspension_Event}</b>” means (a) Customer’s account is 30 days or more overdue, (b) Customer is in breach of Section {ComplyLaw.Xnum} (Usage Rules) or (c) Customer’s use of the {_Cloud_Service} risks material harm to the {_Cloud_Service} or others.

 SuspendUse.=[G/Z/Base]